U. V. Swaminatha Iyer: Ancient Tamil Literary recovery

-When Iyer read the opening verses of Chintamani, he found the stanzas praised a god, as was customary, but intriguingly did not mention any specific deity.
+When Iyer read the opening verses of the Chintamani, he found the stanzas praised a god, as was customary, but intriguingly did not mention any specific deity.
 The text also contained Nachinarkiniyar's commentary.
 To interpret the epic accurately, Iyer realized he needed a deeper understanding of Jain traditions.
 He sought the guidance of Chandranatha Chettiar and other Tamil Jains and studied the epic with them regularly.
 He also encountered discrepancies between two existing copies of the text.
 Determined to resolve these inconsistencies, he searched for palm-leaf manuscripts across Tamil Nadu and meticulously compared them.

 During this time, Thamodharam Pillai visited Iyer and showed his interest in publishing Chintamani.
 Pillai had experience publishing few morks in Chennai and had contacts for sponsorship.
 However, Pillai had not looked into Chinthamani, while Iyer worked extensively on it.
 Iyer continued his work and after seven years of dedicated effort, in 1887, he published the complete works of Jeevaka Chintamani along with his notes.

 Swaminatha Iyer then turned his attention to Soolamani, another Jain text, with the intention of editing and publishing it.
 Although he worked on the text, he did not publish as Thamodharampillai was working on it.

 He subsequently focused on Pattupattu, but initially, he did not have access to the actual poems.
 Instead, he obtained scattered and disordered notes related to the text.
 Determined to reconstruct the Pattupattu, Iyer traveled extensively across Tamil Nadu, collecting materials related to the work.
 In 1888, after thorough research and editing, he successfully published Pattupattu in 1889.

 In 1890, while searching for copies of Silapathikaaram, Iyer discovered additional Pattupattu manuscripts, which he used to produce a revised edition of the text.
 Alongside the Silapathikaram manuscripts, he also acquired Arumbada Urai (commentaries) and notes by Adiyaarku Nallar.
 He was particularly impressed by the rich content in Silapathikaram related to music and drama.
 To enhance his understanding of the musical references, he delved into texts such as Kachapuda Venba, Thaala Samudram, and Suddhantha Prasadham.
 During his travels, Iyer also discovered Purananuru manuscripts at the home of a Kavirayar in Mithilaipatti.
 Over the course of visiting more than fifty locations, he meticulously gathered materials and insights.
 Finally, in 1891, he published Silapathikaram.